Jerrie-Aries/modmail-plugins/README.md

 | Trivia`*` | `trivia` | Play trivia with friends on your server.
 This is a modified version of `cogs trivia` of [Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot).
 I just made it compatible with Modmail bot.
 Any credits must go to original developer.
 You can find the source [here](https://github.com/Cog-Creators/Red-DiscordBot/tree/V3/develop/redbot/cogs/trivia). |

 `*` : Requires *Extended Utils* plugin to work.

+## Reporting bugs and errors
+If you encounter any bugs or errors, just open a new issue [here](https://github.com/Jerrie-Aries/modmail-plugins/issues/new) and report it.